OpenDSA/OpenDSA-DevStack/README.md

     - example-*@railstutorial.org (pass: hokiehokie) 50 students

     It also includes the following other objects:
-    - six terms (spring, summer I, summer II, fall, and winter 2016),
+    - Five terms (Spring, Summer I, Summer II, Fall, and Winter 2016),
     - one organization (VT)
     - one course (CS 1114)
-    - two offerings of 1114 (one each semester)
+    - two offerings of 1114 (one each term)
       - one course offering is set up with the admin and instructor as instructors, and all other sample accounts as students

 ## Generate Canvas course using OpenDSA web interface.

-1. If you are using OpenDSA-DevStack, make sure it is up to date by following the instructions [here](https://github.com/OpenDSA/OpenDSA-DevStack/blob/master/README.md#keep-opendsa-lti-up-to-date).
+1. Make sure OpenDSA-DevStack is up to date by following the instructions [here](https://github.com/OpenDSA/OpenDSA-DevStack/blob/master/README.md#keep-opendsa-lti-up-to-date).
 2. After you are done you should have OpenDSA-LTI server running.
 Go to https://192.168.33.10:9292 to make sure your application is up and running.
 3. Open a new terminal and do the following to process background jobs:
     - `cd ~/OpenDSA-DevStack`
     - `vagrant ssh`
     - `cd /vagrant/OpenDSA-LTI`
     - `rake jobs:work`
-4. Login to the application with admin account (admin@codeworkout.org, pass: 'adminadmin').
-5. Click `Upload Books` in the navigation bar, then  click `Choose File`.
-Navigate to OpenDSA-DevStack/OpenDSA-LTI and choose test_CS3.json.
-Click `Submit File`.
-6. Go to https://canvas.instructure.com/ and create a course with the name `OpenDSA-LTI`.
+4. Go to https://canvas.instructure.com/ and create a course with the name `OpenDSA-LTI`.
 Copy the course ID from the URL, you will use it later.
+5. Go to https://192.168.33.10:9292 and login to the application with admin account (admin@opendsa.org, pass: 'adminadmin') and do the following:
+    - Go to the admin area by clicking on the little wrench icon to the left of "admin@opendsa.org" in the top menu bar.
+    - Under the `OpenDSA Books` menu, select `Book Instances`.
+Then click on `Upload Books`. then  click `Choose File`, navigate to OpenDSA-DevStack/OpenDSA-LTI folder and choose `CS3_code-workout.json` and Click `Submit File`.
+    - The configuration file will be imported as a template.
+Templates can be cloned and linked to course offerings.
+    - Clone the configuration file you have just imported and click edit to link it to a course offering.

+6. Logout and login again as instructor (example-1@railstutorial.org, pass: 'hokiehokie') and do the following:
-7. Go to the admin area by clicking on the little wrench icon to the left of "admin@codworkout.org" in the top menu bar.
-Click the `University-oriented` menu and select `Course Offerings`.
-There are six course offerings in three semesters, Spring-2016 (1/1-5/31), Summer-I (6/1-7/15), and Summer-II (7/16-8/15).
+    - Go to the admin area by clicking on the little wrench icon to the left of "example-1@railstutorial.org" in the top menu bar.
+    - Click the `University-oriented` menu and select `Course Offerings`.
+There are six course offerings in three semesters, Spring-2016 (1/1-5/31), Summer-I (6/1-7/16), and Summer-II (7/16-8/16).
 Pick one and click `edit`.
 At the top of the form, select `https://canvas.instructure.com` from the menu.
-Also, modify `LMS COURSE CODE` to be 'OpenDSA-LTI' and `LMS COURSE NUM` to the course ID you copied in point #6.
+Also, modify `LMS COURSE CODE` to be 'OpenDSA-LTI' and `LMS COURSE NUM` to the course ID you copied in point #4.
-Click on `Update Course offering` at the bottom of the page.
-8. Under the `ODSA Books` menu, select `Inst Book`.
-Then click on `edit` for the chosen book-to-course mapping entry.
-On the edit form, select the proper course instance (the one that you updated in the previous step).
-Click `Update Inst book`.
+    - Under the `OpenDSA Books` menu, select `Book Instances`.
+Clone the configuration file imported by the admin by clicking on clone option under Actions column.
+    - Click edit option for the new cloned book configuration to link it to a course offering.
+    - On `Book Instance` edit page, from the dropdown list select the course offering you linked to canvas course in the prevously.
-9. Under the `LMS config` menu, click `Lms Access`.
-Give instructor `Ima Teacher` access to the Canvas instance.
-Click `create access`, then set the LMS instance and the User.
-Put some dummy value in the token field.
-Click `Create Lms access`.
+    - Under the `LMS config` menu, click `Lms Access`.
+Create a new access to the Canvas instance and put your canvas access_token there.
-10. Log out and log in again using the instructor account `example-1@railstutorial.org`, password: 'hokiehokie'.
-This is the `Ima Teacher` account.
-Click on the instructor email address in the navigation bar, then click `Update Access Token`.
 If you don't have Canvas access token follow the instructions [here](https://guides.instructure.com/m/4214/l/40399-how-do-i-obtain-an-api-access-token-for-an-account).
-Click `Edit` for the `LMS instance`.
-Set the access token, and click `Update Lms access`.
+    - Click `Back to OpenDSA` link in the menu bar to go to main application page and compile the book.
-11. Go back to the application main page by following this link https://192.168.33.10:9292.
-Click the `Course` button and then navigate to the course that you have previously selected.
+    - Click the `Course` button and then navigate to the course offering that you have previously selected.
 Under the `OpenDSA` tab you will find the book linked to that offering.
-You can click `Configure Book` to go to book configuration view.
-This allows an instructor to add/remove book modules and chapters.
-It also allows an instructor to define exercises points and due dates.
-Clicking the `Compile Book` button will then generate the book's html files on the server file system, and send book details to the linked Canvas instance as well.
-Click `Compile Book` and you should see the progress bar moving forward while the course is being generated in Canvas.
+You can click `Configure Book` to go to book configuration view (still under development).
+Click `Compile Book` button to generate the book's html files on the server file system, and send book details to the linked Canvas instance as well.
+You should see the progress bar moving forward while the course is being generated in Canvas.
-12. At this point the book is generated in Canvas and linked to a compiled book on the server file system.
-But Since we don't have the book compilation step automated yet, you should compile the book manually.
-I've updated the `Makefile` for CS3 book to compile it in the right folder.
-So you need to open a new terminal and do the following:
-    - `cd ~/OpenDSA-DevStack`
-    - `vagrant ssh`
-    - `cd /vagrant/OpenDSA`
-    - `make pull`
-    - `make CS3`
-13. Once the compilation step is done, go to Canvas and open course modules you should find the book pushed and published.
+    - Once the compilation process is complete, the book is available at your Canvas site.
+Go to Canvas and navigate to the "Modules" submenu for your course.
+You should see OpenDSA chapters created and published.

-## Connect to CodeWorkout Database:
+## Connect to Vagrant VM Database:

-During development it is convenient to connect to OpenDSA-LTI database from your host machine using [MySQL Workbench](https://www.mysql.com/products/workbench/).
-Once you installed MySQL Workbench create a new connection to CodeWorkout Database in the Vagrant machine using the following setup:
+During development it is convenient to connect to OpenDSA-LTI and code-workout databases from your host machine using [MySQL Workbench](https://www.mysql.com/products/workbench/).
+Once you installed MySQL Workbench create a new connection to Vagrant VM Database Database using the following setup:

-- Connection Name: CodeWorkout
+- Connection Name: OpenDSA-Devstack
 - Connection Method: Standard TCP/IP over SSH
 - SSH Hostname: 192.168.33.10
 - SSH Username: vagrant